benhpoh/toy-robot/README.md

 1. Wrote unit tests for Position class.
 1. Wrote unit tests for all robot.move scenarios.
 1. Completed robot.move method with all tests passing
+1. Wrote acceptance test to validate code passes examples.

 ---
 ## Tests
-- Feedback / throw error when robot falls off table.
+- ~~Feedback / throw error when robot falls off table.~~
 - ~~Validate position.
 Throw error if:~~
     - ~~Robot is placed in unacceptable location.~~
     - ~~LEFT / RIGHT returns incorrect direction~~
 - ~~Validate commands.
 Throw error if:~~
     - ~~Command is invalid (PLUCE).~~
     - ~~Commands entired prior to a `PLACE X,Y,F`~~
+- ~~Test to confirm Examples A, B, C from problem is achieved~~

 ---